pat-earl/Distributed-Cli-Srv-Chat/README.md

 This project is not under active development and is hosted for archival purposes.
 Please do not use this for academic dishonesty.
 Granted this was developed for a level-500 graduate course, I expect better of my graduate counter-parts ;-)

 Questions/Comments/Concerns?
-Up an an issue or contact me via my email listed on my github.
+Open up an an issue or contact me via my email listed on my github.
 Thanks :-)